 Before you start

-- Before creating a free-roam test, it's important to consider the modifications that you'll need to do on your design file, and their respective implications on testing and results.
-Learn more
+- Before creating a free-roam test, it's important to consider the modifications that you'll need to do on your design file and the implications that may have on the performance of your files.

 When setting up your design file, you can either use the same prototype where you conduct your normal task-based usability tests, or use a separate prototype.